 This Focus cluster seeks to build a sustainable community of students engaged in ethical inquiry, and participants will have access to supplemental civic engagement and research opportunities offered through the Kenan Institute for Ethics.
 During the fall semester, there will be a Focus field trip to New York to observe meetings of the United Nations and engage in discussions with Duke alumni currently working with UN agencies.
 In addition, students will be welcomed into the Institute’s student community, which presents opportunities to interact with other engaged students, use the Institute’s communal spaces, and stay abreast of additional Institute programs, including DukeEngage Dublin and the Faculty/Student Bhutanese Refugee Research Program in Durham and Nepal.

+The Focus Program selects students by online application only and accepts on average 32 students per cluster.
+Incoming first-year students usually apply to the Focus Program during April and May.
 To learn more about Focus programs in general, or to apply to the Ethics, Leadership, & Global Citizenship cluster, visit the Trinity College of Arts & Sciences website.

 Public Policy 190FS.04: Migrants, Managers and Multiple Citizens in a Global World (SS)